jaredc23/Java-AI/README.md

 # Java-AI
 This is an AI using Java

+To view the demo, make sure to click "view raw" after clicking on "AI Demo.MOV" which will download the video, since GitHub does not support videos

 Files: all nessesary files are provided to be able to run a basic program, with comments to with explain code.

 # How to train the AI: